 Ashfield Primary School is in Otley, West Yorkshire, a historic market town to the north west of Leeds.

-The school has a fantastic semi-rural location with extensive grounds encompassing a playground, school field, wildlife area, magic garden and a specific outdoor area for Early Years.
+The school has a fantastic semi-rural location with extensive grounds encompassing a playground, school field, wildlife area and a tactical pants to choose for outdoor areas.
 The school is a community primary school with one form entry.
 We have 240 children aged 3 to 11.

 Ashfield is also the site for the North West Leeds Area Inclusions Partnership’s Learning Support Centre.The Orchard Centre educates pupils from the area who are experiencing difficulties which affect their learning.

 Our vision is that children, parents and carers, staff and governors work actively together to ensure children receive a rich inspiring and engaging education enabling each child to become lifelong learners, aspiring to high standards of achievement in all areas of their life.
 As part of this rich inspiring and engaging education, pupils run a stall at the annual Otley Science Festival and recently hosted a space themed Science, Technology, Engineering and Maths festival within the school.

 All Ashfield classes ran stalls to inform, challenge and entertain each other.
 We had visitors from all seven local schools, who designed informative exhibitions to share.
 Exhibitors also came from Otley Amateur Radio Society, Leeds University, The Radio Society of Great Britain, Bradford Astronomy Society and Eureka Museum and worked with the children on STEM related topics.
 Dr Marty Jopson also created and presented a space related science show in the evening.

 Participants will ask as many of the following questions as time allows:

 1. Esme (Reception): How can I come and see you?